 With CustomerHub, you can create a clear, step-by-step path for your students to follow.
 If one lesson builds on the previous one, you can set it up so students must finish one lesson before unlocking the next.

 Knowing how your students are doing helps you improve your course.
-CustomerHub also lets you see who has completed lessons, how engaged they are, and where they might be struggling.
+CustomerHub also lets you track learners, how engaged they are, and where they might be struggling.

 4.4 Test the Course Before Launch